tirbal/tirbal/README.md

 [...]

+Note that the order of the player within a team doesn't matter.
+Hence the 2 following lines are equivalent :

+Jobi,Joba,10,1,Harry,Dawg

+Harry,Dawg,1,10,Joba,Jobi

+Also note that for 1 player team, multiple syntaxes are accepted.
-NB : last 3 lines of the example are equivalent
+Hence the 3 following lines are equivalent :

+Marc,,2,10,MrSunshine,,

+Marc,Marc,2,10,MrSunshine,,

+MrSunshine,MrSunshine,10,2,Marc,Marc

-## Record accepted
+### Record accepted

 In order for a record to be accepted:
 * match must be 1v1 or 2v2.
 1v2 records will be discarded.
 * all record players must have plaid in at least 2 different teams.
 Any record will be discarded until this condition is met.

-Example: admitting a new 2v2 record is being considered.
-This record will be taken into account if and only if each single player have already played in a 1v1 or in another 2v2 with a different team-mate.
+Example: admitting a 2v2 record is being considered.
+This record is taken into account if and only if each single player has also played a 1v1 or another 2v2 with a different team-mate.

 ## History